sftpplus/sftpplus-docs/src/doc_source/guides/fault-tolerant-environment.rst

 folder.
 Each SFTPPlus instance will be executed on a separate VM, but they will have the same configuration files.
-Note that in this case you should make sure that you use the Local Manager of only one instance to make configuration changes.
+Note that in this case you should make sure that you use the Web Manager of only one instance to make configuration changes.
 Once configuration changes were done, the other instances need to be manually restarted.